TONBRIDGE ANGELS 2

 Good work from Martin and Worsfold helped create an opportunity for Malsom to let fly and the latter duly fired home from the edge of the penalty area.

-The Magpies should have doubled their advantage minutes before the break but after Malsom beat the offside trap and delivered a superb cut back, Worsfold could only blaze over when it seemed easier to score.
+The Magpies should have doubled their advantage minutes before the break but after Malsom beat the offside trap and delivered a superb cut back, Worsfold could only blaze over when it seemed easier

 For all their dominance in the first half, Dorchester were pegged back not long after the restart as Suarez was afforded a free header from a 49th-minute corner.